TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 > OK

 * Brightness control
-> BAD, the brightness value changes too fast, and cause some flashes when locking screen.
+> BAD, the brightness value changes too fast, and cause some flashes when locking screen. (v23 update: change slower now, but still have some flashes.)

 * USB
-> BAD, it can charge only ,charge will show normally except quick charge.
+> <strike>BAD, it can charge only ,charge will show normally except quick charge.</strike> Maybe OK now, MTP works.

-> But quick charge works better than stock rom, it just not show charging status.
+> Quick charge works better than stock rom, it just not show charging status.

-> Maybe you can use MTP in TWRP.
+> <strike>Maybe you can use MTP in TWRP.</strike>

 ## How to flash